kyilmaz2421/ImageRepository/README.md

 ## SEARCH

 Based on the inputted search string the system does a regex substring match on the titles and returns the relevant images posted.
+By default upon landing on the front page there is no specific search query made and all images are loaded in.